If you searched for an old coin price checker, you probably have a jar, drawer, cigar box, or inherited folder full of coins and one simple question.

 - Damage, cleaning, PVC residue, and environmental issues can cut value hard

 That last one trips people up constantly.
 We see coins that looked promising until they were cleaned or stored badly.
-The date was still there.
-The surface quality was not.

 When to use an app, and when to bring coins in